JKramer91/PRODAT/Assignment5/Answers.md

 System.Exception: type error: circularity
 ```

 The circularity consists in the fact that g is applied to g within f, and we cannot know the type of g at this point.
+There is the restriction the types but be finite and non-circular.
+In this case, the example is ill-typed.

 ## Exampl4 fails:
 The error message we got was